0xYYY/v3-periphery-foundry/docs/interfaces/IPoolInitializer.md

 # IPoolInitializer.sol

-Title: Creates and initializes V3 Pools
+Creates and initializes V3 Pools

-Notice: Provides a method for creating and initializing a pool, if necessary, for bundling with other methods that require the pool to exist.
+*Provides a method for creating and initializing a pool, if necessary, for bundling with other methods that require the pool to exist.*
 ## Methods
 ### createAndInitializePoolIfNecessary
 ```solidity
 createAndInitializePoolIfNecessary(address token0, address token1, uint24 fee, uint160 sqrtPriceX96) external payable returns (address pool)
 ```

-Notice: Provides a method for creating and initializing a pool, if necessary, for bundling with other methods that require the pool to exist.
+*Provides a method for creating and initializing a pool, if necessary, for bundling with other methods that require the pool to exist.*
 #### Parameters

 | Name | Type | Description |